sclo00ps/eCommerce_backend_site/README.md

      None at this time.

      ## Tests:
-     Use Insomnia Core to test all of the request routes (Get, Post, Put, Delete) using the appropriate request body datapoints.
+     Use Insomnia Core or Postman to test all of the request routes (Get, Post, Put, Delete) using the appropriate request body datapoints.

      ## Credits:
      None at this time.